 Wise now describes this more explicitly as a two-conversion process.
 For example, USD may be converted into THB first, then converted again into the destination currency.
 Wise has also warned that this may increase the total transfer cost.

-While users may still be able to hold foreign currency balances in certain cases, all outbound transfers from Thailand-registered Wise accounts must pass through THB.
+While users may still be able to hold foreign currency balances in certain cases, Wise states that sending non-THB currencies overseas from the Wise multi-currency account will involve conversion through THB.
 This means foreign currency cannot be sent directly overseas, even if it is held within the account.

 Within the Wise Thailand structure, this effectively introduces a THB conversion leg for most cross-border transfers.
 This is a Wise product rule for Thailand-registered accounts, not a general legal requirement imposed by Thai law.